jianfch/stable-ts/README.md

         Whether to ignore warnings for compatibility issues with the detected Whisper version. extra_models : list of whisper.model.Whisper, optional
-        List of additional Whisper model instances to use for computing word-timestamps along with ``model``. decode_options
+        List of additional Whisper model instances to use for computing word-timestamps along with ``model``. dynamic_heads : bool or int or str, optional Whether to find optimal cross-attention heads during runtime instead of using the predefined heads for word-timestamp extraction.
+Specify the number of heads or `True` for default of 6 heads.
+        To specify number of iterations for finding the optimal heads, use string with "," to separate heads and iterations (e.g. "8,3" for 8 heads and 3 iterations). decode_options
         Keyword arguments to construct class:`whisper.decode.DecodingOptions` instances.